UK–US extradition treaty of 2003: Controversy

-The treaty has been claimed to be one-sided because it allows the US to demand extradition of British citizens and other nationals for offences committed against US law, even though the alleged offence may have been committed in the UK by a person living and working in the UK (see for example the NatWest Three), and there being no reciprocal right; and issues about the level of proof required to extradite from the UK to the US versus from the US to the UK.
+The allegedly one-sided treaty allows the US to demand extradition of British citizens and other nationals for offences committed against US law, even though the alleged offence may have been committed in the UK by a person living and working in the UK (see, for example, the NatWest Three), there is no evidence to suggest this is not reciprocal, but no such cases have occurred to date; and there are issues about the level of proof required to extradite from the UK to the US versus from the US to the UK, although it has since been established that they are “effectively” the same levels of proof.

 Among other provisions Part 2 of the Act: Extradition to category 2 territories (non-European Arrest Warrant territories) removed the requirement on the US to provide prima facie evidence in extraditions from the UK, requiring instead only reasonable suspicion.
 This was necessary to redress the previous imbalance against the US under the 1870 Act, as the UK did not have to provide the more onerous prima facie evidence to extradite from the US.
 The requirement for the UK is to show probable cause.
 However, an independent legal review carried out by Sir Scott Baker found that "there is no significant difference between the probable cause test and the reasonable suspicion test.
 There is no practical difference between the information submitted to and from the United States."

-There is also concern at the loss of entitlement of British citizens to legal aid for maintaining an adequate defence to criminal charges once they are extradited to US jurisdiction where costs are largely met by the defendant's private means.
-This has been a cause of controversy in cases where it has been perceived that the UK has suitable legislation for prosecuting offences domestically.

-The manner of its implementation also caused concern because of alleged secrecy and minimal parliamentary scrutiny.
+The manner of its implementation caused concern because of alleged secrecy and minimal parliamentary scrutiny.